In this article

 Over the years, penalties for any impaired driving, regardless of whether the crime charged is DUI or DWI, have increased.

 Additionally, even first-time offenders face car insurance increases.
-Many states also require drivers to undergo evaluations for substance abuse issues.
-In cases of driver’s license revocation, classes are sometimes mandatory.
+Many states require drivers to undergo evaluations for substance abuse issues.

 On the other hand, DWI applies to drivers over the age of 21 found to be driving while intoxicated.
-Fines can be up to $2000 and include a jail sentence of as long as six months.
-Additionally, penalties include license suspension up to a year and mandatory participation in an alcohol addiction treatment program.
+Fines can be up to $2,000 and include a jail sentence of as long as 6 months.

-Because DUI laws vary so much depending on the circumstances and state in which the criminal charges occur, it’s best to contact a defense attorney who can offer guidance and provide legal advice.
+Because DUI laws vary so much depending on the circumstances and state where the charges occur, you should contact a defense attorney who can provide legal advice.